-This page contains a dividend discount model calculator to help you estimate the net present value of an investment based on the future flow of dividends.
+This page contains a dividend discount model calculator to estimate the net present value of an investment based on the future flow of dividends.
 You can change the dividend growth rate, discount rate, and the number of cycles of DDM to perform.
-It additionally includes dividend lookups for 2,000+ publicly listed US stocks […]
+As a bonus, it additionally includes dividend lookups for 2,000+ publicly listed US […]

 One of our favorite traditions here on DQYDJ is our annual entry into the Financial Uproar Stock Picking Contest.
 This article summarizes our stock picks for 2017 and why they are in the contest portfolio.
 Feel free to disagree, as long as you back your opinion… we’d encourage it!
 Contests come with an expiration date, […]